somanithpreap/file-encryptor/README.md

   This class is responsible for the implementation of AES algorithm, both encryption and decryption.
 It uses the data from the State and round keys from **round_key**, and applies methods on the data and key.
 After all the processing, it is stored in "holder" which is a holder variable for the encrypted (when "encrypt" function is used) or the decrypted (when "decrypt" function is used) data.
 For more information, check **aes.cpp**.

 5. **src/main.cpp** <br>
   This program uses CLI (Command Line Interface) for interaction between user and the machine.
 We admit that it is not user friendly, but *It Has To Be This Way* due to time contraint.
-For command line and usage, checkout **1.
-CLI Argument**
+For command line and usage, checkout **Program Usage**

 6. Constant Variables in **src/aes.h** <br>
   They are constant values written to use in methods that they are belonged to.
 Listen, **THEY MUST NOT BE TAMPERED BY ANYONE!** in order to make the program running as it should.